1 killed, 3 injured by gunmen on scooters in the Bronx, NYPD says

 "I think when you hold the recidivists accountable, that's where we get the bang for our buck.
 We have examples of that, and we're working with our partners in the DA's office to do that," Gurley said.

-Police say in the past 28 days, 36 gun arrests have been made in the 44th and 46th NYPD precincts, which cover the southwestern and western parts of the Bronx, and 18 guns were taken of the street in those precincts between April 1-9 alone.
+Police said Tuesday that in the past 28 days, 36 gun arrests have been made in the 44th and 46th NYPD precincts, which cover the southwestern and western parts of the Bronx, and 18 guns were taken of the street in those precincts between April 1-9 alone.